Tulajaram12/prometheus-stack/README.md

 ```

-Add the Alert Manager Specification in values.yaml
+Add the Alert Manager Specification in values.yaml and change the size you want and storageclassname
 ```yaml
 alertmanagerSpec:
    storage: